Signed Into Law

 Which agencies enforce SB2615?

-SB2615 is enforced by Texas Higher Education Coordinating Board and Public Institutions of Higher Education (Chief Administrative Officers).
+SB2615 is enforced by Public Institutions of Higher Education (Chief Administrative Officers) and Texas Higher Education Coordinating Board (THECB).

 Q

-The compliance urgency for SB2615 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB2615 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q